krussmann/PartiallyMonotonicNNs/README.md

 Neural networks have gained prominence for their ability to model complex functions without making explicit assumptions.
 However, many real-world applications in natural sciences, engineering or healthcare entail prior knowledge of monotonic input-output relationships.
-By constraining neural networks with this domain knowledge, its decision-making process become more interpretable and trustworthy again, while its predictions can improve in fairness.
+By constraining neural networks with this domain knowledge, its decision-making process becomes more interpretable and trustworthy again, while its predictions can improve in fairness.
 Further, in cases of noisy or limited data, monotonicity constraints have the potential to improve generalizability, broadening the scope of application for these powerful models.
 This study compares various